 How did the hacker breach in?

-Cyber security specialists report that the hackers had sent phishing/ spear phishing mails to employees of Cicis Pizza.
+Cyber security report specialists say that the hackers had sent phishing/ spear phishing mails to employees of Cicis Pizza.
 Some of them of had got tricked and believing them to be authentic emails had got the system infected.
 The POS malware was designed to steal payment card data.
 The malware, which was a remote administration tool, was also able to steal communication between the employees.

 The infiltrated malware seems to have been used as part of a POS botnet that stole customer information in real time.
 This captured data can be sold by the thieves.
 The stolen card data can be encoded on to blank magnetic stripe cards, and these cards can be used for purchasing goods.